 Happy New Year everyone!
-I was traveling and busy eating my weight in fattoush, but I am back with a killer recipe for what are some of the best baked donuts I’ve ever had!
+I was traveling and busy eating my weight in fattoush, but I am back with a killer recipe for what are some of the best-baked donuts I’ve ever had!
 Think about it: chocolate donuts dipped in a sweet vanilla glaze, topped with crushed Oreo-filled whipped cream, and sprinkled with Oreo chunks.
-Oh mah gah!
+Oh, mah gah!
 I found this recipe through Internet crack (aka Pinterest) and knew it would be the perfect use of the Oreos and heavy cream I needed to use up.
-(Anyone else buy Oreos for baking purposes only?)
+(Does anyone else buy Oreos for baking purposes only?)

 baked cookies n cream donuts